porco-rosso-j/zksync-account-trade-limit/README.md

 ### An example of the use of GasPond for a project

-A project called XYZinc becomes a sponsor on GasPond, aiming to create more trading activities and increase awareness for their native token XYZ.
+A project called XYZinc becomes a sponsor on GasPond, aiming to increase trading activities and awareness of their native token XYZ.
 As such, for purchases of XYZ tokens on DEXs supported by SwapModule, it accepts gas payments paid in XYZ with a 50% discount.

 ## Multicall